- Student Rights and Responsibilities

 Parents shall be notified of their right to attend any meeting with their child to review a complaint.
 The school District provides a variety of prevention and intervention programs addressing the safety of students and school personnel, which are described in the District’s policies and on the District website.

 Violations will be subject to discipline under Section IV, G of this Code of Conduct.
-See Disciplinary Actions, Specific Consequences for Unacceptable Behavior and/or Other Disciplinary Measures.
+See Supportive Interventions and Progressive Consequences.

 The Board of Education expects all students to conduct themselves in an appropriate and civil manner, with proper regard for the rights and welfare of other students, District personnel and other members of the community, and for the care of school facilities and equipment.